By Sarah Protzman Howlett

 Students typically take the PSAT twice: in the fall of sophomore year as a practice test and again in the fall of junior year, when it provides a second opportunity to practice for the SAT, but also a chance to compete in the prestigious National Merit Scholarship competition.
 Only scores from junior year are considered for the NMS.

-The PreACT differs from the PSAT in that it is a truly just a practice for the ACT.
+The PreACT differs from the PSAT in that it is a truly only a practice for the ACT.
 There is no way to earn scholarship money with a high score.
 But it can be helpful in other ways.
 Specifically, if your teenager’s PreACT scores are higher than their PSAT scores, they will likely do better on the ACT.
 These days, most colleges accept either the ACT or the SAT.

 To Practice Or Not To Practice